Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 Public consultation was open from 4 November 2025 to 28 November 2025.

-We sought feedback from the community and stakeholders across the energy sector.
-The feedback was provided through:
+We invited feedback from the community and stakeholders across the energy sector.
+Responses were provided through:

 • an online survey on our online consultation (Have Your Say) web page